|Wi-Fi Protected Setup - WPS

 I suspect the Netgear Arlo Pro security camera uses the push button mode of WPS.
 The camera talks to a Netgear base station on a Wi-Fi network created by the base station.
 That Wi-Fi network supports WPS.
 The camera is linked to the base station by pushing buttons on the devices.

 Push button mode does not have any remote security problems.
 Locally however, anyone that can touch a router with a physical WPS button, can get onto the Wi-Fi network.
+And, changing the password will not block this WPS-provided access.

 Apple supports a mode of WPS they call "First attempt" for connecting WPS printers to the network.
 This uses the push-button method.
 It's not clear to me how Apple limits the functionality to just printers.
 I read the Setup Guide for an Apple router and the topic was not explained.